corfu.el - COmpletion in Region FUnction

 I suggest to experiment with the various settings and key bindings to find a configuration which works for you.
 There is no one perfect configuration which fits all.
 Some people like auto completion, some like manual completion, some want to cycle with TAB and some with the arrow keys.

-corfu-auto-prefix 1 ;; TOO SMALL - NOT RECOMMENDED
+corfu-auto-prefix 1) ;; TOO SMALL - NOT RECOMMENDED!

 If you want to combine fast prefix filtering and Orderless filtering you can still do that by defining a custom Orderless completion style via ‘orderless-define-completion-style’.
 We use a custom style dispatcher, which enables efficient prefix filtering for input shorter than 4 characters.
-Note that such a setup is advanced.
-Please refer to the Orderless documentation and source code for further details.

 (defun orderless-fast-dispatch (word index total)